Fl444mingo/hello-world/README.md

 # hello-world
-For learning to use GitHub.
+Repo for learning to use GitHub.
+Notepad++ is a good text editor